 While I love the look of white board and batten, I knew that I wanted contrasting trim since our dining table is white.
 After some research and suggestions from you all on Instagram, I decided to go with Benjamin Moore Classic Gray.
-It is a light, neutral beige and I love the warmth it adds!
+It is a light, neutral beige and I love the warmth it adds.
 I had the color matched at Home Depot in Behr Marquee paint, my favorite as it requires the fewest number of coats.
-(This took two since it is not a Marquee color).
+(This required two coats since it is not a Marquee color.)

-As for materials, we used primed pine boards (instead of MDF) for added durability.
-Our dining room doubles as a play room and with kiddos running around and occasionally throwing toys, I wanted to make sure that our beautiful wall wouldn’t be easily dented 😉 Our friend purchased the materials but here are a few products to get you started if you are looking to tackle this project yourself!
+As for materials, we used primed pine boards for added durability.
+You can also use MDF boards, but since our dining room doubles as a play room, I wanted to make sure that our beautiful wall wouldn’t be easily dented with kiddos running around and occasionally throwing toys 😉 Our friend purchased the materials but here are a few products to get you started if you are looking to tackle this project yourself:

-If you are looking for more detailed instructions for installing your own wall trim, here are a few posts that helped me in the planning stages:
+If you are looking for more detailed instructions for installing your own board and batten, here are a few tutorials that helped me in the planning stages:

 We are so pleased with how the board and batten turned out; it completely transformed the space!
-Can’t wait to put the finishing touches on our room now that we only have two weeks left until reveal day!
+Can’t wait to put the finishing touches on this room now that we only have two weeks left until reveal day.
 Let’s check out my list from week one:

 Remove existing curtain rods and patch walls Repaint blue wall Add board and batten DIY black vintage vase Reorganize toys Restyle toy storage bookshelf Add vintage rug